RedisInsight/RedisDesktopManager/docs/extension-server.md

 ### What is it?

-Starting from version `2022.4` RESP.app comes with build-in client for Extension Server.
+Starting from version `2022.4` RESP.app comes with a built-in client for Extension Server.
 Extension Server is a simple REST API defined by the following [OpenAPI Specification](extension-server.md#openapi-v3-specification).
 This server allows you to support any custom compression or serialization format.